 - One of the leading local drug companies.

 - Some indigenous R&D.

 - Strong export portfolio.

+- Strong emphasis on consumer rights and green practices.

 - Iran's underdeveloped healthcare system. - The company's domestic market growth potential is restricted by the low spending capacity of Iran's population. - Around half of raw materials used in local production have to be imported. - The company's growth is limited by the basic nature of its output, as it is unable to compete in more hi-tech product markets.